PlayEveryWare/eos_plugin_for_unity/readme.md

 The included samples show examples of fully functional <a href="#supported-eos-sdk-features">feature implementation</a> to validate client and dev portal configuration as well as help with EOS integration into your own project.
 The samples are a collection of scenes that are imported from the UPM package, and include a series of scripts that function as generalized managers for each supported EOS SDK feature and platform.

+> [!INFO]
-   > :heavy_exclamation_mark: The generalized managers are a great starting point for feature integration into your own project.
-They are named as ```EOS[Feature/Platform name]Manager.cs```.
+> The generalized managers are a great starting point for feature integration into your own project.
+They are named as `EOS[Feature/Platform name]Manager.cs`.

 <br />